SQream/sqream_docs/reference/sql/sql_best_practices.rst

 Use date and datetime types for columns
 ----------------------------------------

-When creating tables with dates or timestamps, we recommend the purpose-built ``date`` and ``datetime`` data types over standard integers or a ``VARCHAR``.
-SQream DB stores dates more efficiently and can optimize queries on specific timeframes.
+When creating tables with dates or timestamps, using the purpose-built ``DATE`` and ``DATETIME`` types over integer types or ``VARCHAR`` will bring performance and storage footprint improvements, and in many cases huge performance improvements (as well as data integrity benefits).
+SQream DB stores dates and datetimes very efficiently and can strongly optimize queries using these specific types.

-Reduce varchars to a minimum
+Reduce varchar length to a minimum
 ------------------------------

-While SQream DB compresses all data types, with data types like VARCHAR the length declaration has a direct effect on query performance.
+With the ``VARCHAR`` type, the length has a direct effect on query performance.

-If the size of your column is predictable, we recommend you define an appropriate column length:
+If the size of your column is predictable, by defining an appropriate column length (no longer than the maximum actual value) you will get the following benefits:

 * Data loading issues can be identified more quickly